-There have been no material developments with regard to any matters disclosed under Part I, Item 3 "Legal Proceedings" in our 2016 Transition Report.
+There have been no material developments with regard to any matters disclosed under Part I, Item 3 "Legal Proceedings" in our 2016 Transition Report, except as disclosed in Note 12 (see below).

 See Note 12 - Commitments and Contingencies to the condensed consolidated financial statements included in this Quarterly Report for a description of our legal proceedings.